 There are two reasons you might be looking for the best handheld vacuum cleaner.
 One is that you want a second vac that's kept ready for spills or to use on the car, stairs or motor home.
 The other is that you want the most compact and lightweight vac possible, due to a lack of space, budget or desire to spend time cleaning.

-Handheld vacuum cleaners used to be called things like 'Dirt Devil' and were generally corded.
+Handheld vacuum cleaners generally used to corded.
 Then Dyson came along and made the compact, cordless vac fashionable.
 Particularly for small cleaning jobs, or cleaning jobs in confined spaces, not having a cord on your vac makes an awful lot of sense.
-Nowadays, with cordless stick vacs de rigeur, the lines have blurred between handheld vacs and full-size ones.
+Nowadays, with cordless stick vacs the norm, the lines have blurred between handheld vacs and full-size ones.
 In many cases, all it takes is the removal of the tubular part of your cordless cleaner and suddenly it is a handheld vac – and vice versa.

-What we've gathered together here is a mix of extremely compact handheld vacs – there's one from Roidmi that is no bigger than a roll of kitchen towel – more traditional handhelds and the best cordless vacuum cleaners that can double as full-size floor cleaners and compact handheld vacs.
+What we've gathered together here is a mix of extremely compact handheld vacs – there's one here that is no bigger than a roll of kitchen towel – more traditional handhelds and the best cordless vacuum cleaners that can double as full-size floor cleaners and compact handheld vacs.

 We also have some other guides you may find relevant.
 There are top 10 lists for [deep breath] the best car vacuum, the best robot vacuum cleaner, the best Shark vacuum cleaner, the best Dyson cordless vacuum cleaners (opens in new tab) – try our guide to the best Dyson deals (opens in new tab) if you seek a bargain – and, of course, the best vacuum cleaner overall.
 Yes, that is quite a lot of lists of vacuum cleaners.
 But if you don't wish to get bogged down with heavyweight lists of vacs, try this guide to handheld ones instead.